The M.S. in Finance program application deadlines is July 1 for the following Fall semester.

 - If you have 7 or more years of significant managerial, operational or decision-making experience and an acceptable undergraduate GPA, you are not required to submit a GMAT score.
 You must, however, submit as a reference your current supervisor who can verify your work experience.
 Please include this person as one of your references in section 3 below.
 In the first part of your Personal Statement, you should include your request for the GMAT waiver based on your work experience.
 All GMAT waivers will be evaluated on a case-by-case basis.
 To be considered for a GMAT waiver, candidates must start an application.

 - If you choose to take the GMAT, please have your results forwarded to Nebraska (school code S40-HW-48).
-Once you take the exam, enter your unofficial scores into the Graduate Admissions Management & Evaluation System (GAMES).
+Once you take the exam, enter your unofficial scores into the graduate application.
 GMAT scores more than five years old will not be accepted.
 Please visit the official GMAT website for more information and to register for the test.

 Three reference names and contact information